eakadams/hba-nl/README.md

 # hba-nl
-Pipeline commissioning for LOAFR2 HBA-NL
+Pipeline commissioning for LOFAR2 HBA-NL

+This github collects code related to HBA-NL pipeline commissioning efforts for LOFAR2.0